 - g.
 Submission date and briefing deadline in criminal cases.
 Proceed according to CrLR12 and Rule 12 of the Federal Rules of Criminal Procedure. - h.
 Proposed orders.
 Use Form 11 to prepare draft proposed orders.

-Include a proposed order granting or denying the requested relief with all nondispositive motions and oppositions.
+Include a proposed order granting or denying the requested relief with all nondispositive motions and oppositions. - i.

-- i.
 Oral argument.
 Many motions are determined on the papers, making adequate motion papers particularly important.
 Oral argument will be set when determined advisable.
 Counsel may jointly or individually advise by email of any request for oral argument together with circumstances to justify it. - j.
-Amicus briefs.
-Amicus briefs are welcome in appropriate matters, particularly of constitutional dimension.
+Briefing by amicus curiae.
+Briefs from non-parties that provide additional information or perspective are welcome in appropriate matters, particularly of constitutional dimension.
 Seek leave to file any such brief by motion with the brief attached as an exhibit.
 The brief must clearly state which (if any) party it supports and must not exceed 4,000 words without other permission.
-Limited response by any party to an amicus brief is freely allowed. - k.
+Limited response by any party to such briefing is freely allowed. - k.
 Young lawyers.
 Associates and other young lawyers have limited argument and examination opportunities in federal court.
 Providing such opportunities benefits young lawyers, clients, and the profession as a whole.